thoree/mut2/README.md

 #### Table1

-Regarding “the transformation BA has smallest *f* for all markers
+Regarding “the transformation BA has smallest *f* for all markers”

 ``` r
 table(apply(Table1[,1:3], 1, function(x) (1:3)[which.min(x)]))